FelixSchladt/OxideWM/planning/technical_specifications.md

 The *Oxide* window manager should give the user the ability to start and quit applications through its interface.

 #### 1.2 tiling functionality
-The software itself must support dynamic tiling, allowing the user to arrange applications in a grid-like arrangement optimizing screen space utilization.
+The software itself must support dynamic tiling, allowing the user to arrange applications in a grid-like arrangement optimizing screen space utilization.<br>
 Along with this it shouis supposed to support both floating and static applications, giving the user flexibility in his window management.

 #### 1.3 moving windows
 Therefore applications are expected to be moved around the screen by the user to different tiled positions or to float as a separate window.